We launched a new, improved B2B website for dealers, distributors, and OEM partners at b2b.wolftoothcomponents.com.

 • Hub Spacing: This conversation will be sticking to the dominant, and 2nd most popular option for rear hub spacing currently present in modern production MTBs.
 This is Boost (148mm rear hub spacing) and Super Boost (157mm rear hub spacing).
 What your bike has will be determined by manufacturer and model.
 Please reference your owner's manual or manufacturer website if you need to find out if your bike is Boost or Super Boost.
 We are going to refer to Super Boost also as SB+ going forward.

 • Direct Mount: This refers to a chainring or chainring spider that mounts directly to the crankset.
 Wolf Tooth offers many different direct mount chainring options to fit all major crankset models, as well as our CAMO System in these same configurations, which also allow for easy chainring swap, or offset (and chainline) adjustment by swapping chainrings.
 For our purposes here, SRAM produces two different direct mount standards.
 3-Bolt and 8-Bolt.
-DUB and DUB SB+ cranksets feature a 3-Bolt direct mount interface.* DUB Wide cranksets feature an 8-Bolt direct mount interface.
+DUB and DUB SB+, and Cane Creek eeWings cranksets feature a 3-Bolt direct mount interface.* DUB Wide cranksets feature an 8-Bolt direct mount interface.

 Let's Get Rolling